Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Application and Evaluation

 To capture the feedback from the expert interviews and from the student projects, we provided statements for each identified category, where the respondents could make a choice in the range of 1 (do not agree) and 4 (fully agree).
-The figures below show a separation between the answers from the students and the experts for each statement.
+The results are summarized in Table \ref{tab:surveyresults}.
+The feedback for each category is discussed subsequently.